sukottokun/documentation/source/_docs/enable-https.md

 ## DNS

 There are two options for configuring your DNS when you are using HTTPS.
-The platform has support for IPv4 (A records) and IPv6 (AAAA record).
+The platform has support for IPv4 (`A` records) and IPv6 (`AAAA` record).
+IPv4 is the current standard for web traffic, but will be replaced with IPv6 in the coming years.

-We recommend using an IPv4 address, unless you are familiar with and understand IPv6.
+If you have a CNAME record in place for your domain, you **must** replace it with an `A` or `AAAA` record when enabling HTTPS.

 ## Test HTTPS